 (1) A person who commits a breach of any provisions of section 28, 29, 30 or 31, and a person on whose behalf any explosive is sold or delivered in breach of any of those sections, each commits an offence against this Act.

-(2) A person who obstructs an inspector, or a member of the police force, authorized under section 31 commits an offence against this Act.
+(2) A person who obstructs an inspector, or a member of the police force, authorised under section 31 commits an offence against this Act.

 33. Application of this Division